 For any period (or residual period) of less than 24 hours, the employer may use:

 - the room rate (if the period includes an overnight stay), plus

-The over 5 hour rate applies to a period of more than 5 but less than 10 hours.
-The 10 hour rate applies to a period of more than 10 but less than 24 hours.
+The over 5-hour rate applies to a period of more than 5 hours but less than 10 hours.
+The 10-hour rate applies to a period of more than 10 hours but less than 24 hours.

 Employers are not bound to use the benchmark room rate.
 Some employers may prefer to pay for accommodation and subsistence separately, perhaps reimbursing (or paying for) their employees’ actual, “room only” accommodation expenses, or paying a lower scale rate for accommodation.
-Such employers may then use the benchmark rates to pay tax/NIC free subsistence expense, as follows.
-They may do so using the over 5 hour, over 10 hour and total residual rates or, if they prefer, the separate amounts for meals, etc.
+Such employers may then use the benchmark rates to pay tax/NICc free subsistence expense using the over 5-hour, over 10-hour and total residual rates or, if they prefer, the separate amounts for meals, etc.

 Separate rules apply if an employee